 Gaps & Limitations

-- No official IDE vendor servers — none of the major IDEs (VS Code, JetBrains, Xcode) expose their internal code intelligence as MCP servers, despite having rich indexing capabilities
+• No official IDE vendor servers — none of the major IDEs (VS Code, JetBrains, Xcode) expose their internal code intelligence as MCP servers, despite having rich indexing capabilities; CodeGraphContext’s VS Code extension is a step in this direction

-- No cross-repository federation standard — GitNexus offers multi-repo support, but there’s no standard way to query across multiple codebases
+• No cross-repository federation standard — GitNexus and SocratiCode offer multi-repo support, but there’s no standard way to query across multiple codebases

-- Enterprise licensing unclear — GitNexus uses PolyForm Noncommercial, which prohibits commercial use without a paid tier.
+• Enterprise licensing unclear — GitNexus uses PolyForm Noncommercial (prohibits commercial use without paid tier); SocratiCode has a commercial license.
 Most others are MIT.

-- Visualization is optional, not standard — CodeGraphContext and codebase-memory-mcp include graph visualization, but most tools produce text-only output
+• Visualization is optional, not standard — CodeGraphContext, codebase-memory-mcp, and code-review-graph include visualization, but most tools produce text-only output

 Rating: 4.5 / 5